lucentminds/promise-file-glob/README.md

 # promise-glob-file
-NodeJs module that resolves a glob file path or a list of glob file paths.
+NodeJs module that resolves a glob string or a list of glob strings.

 ### Useage: